Exclusive 8-Day Photo Tour to Kenya

 A safari is a special trip and we offer you the opportunity to go on a very exclusive photo trip in Kenya.
 You certainly won’t be disappointed.
 Don’t think too long, just go with it, fill in that booking form!

 If you have any questions, please feel free to contact me via the general form, DM/PM on Insta/Facebook or Whatsapp me on +31 (6) 55121414.
+Answers to most of the frequently asked questions you can also find in the FAQ.

 Booking form